a short philosophy on privilege - having, building, sharing

 more thoughts on it:

-sharing privilege -> mapping privileges, clarifying shareability (anti-rivalrous, no cost to break/extend glass ceilings)
+sharing privilege -> mapping privileges, clarifying shareability (anti-rivalrous, no cost to break/extend glass ceilings -> what it takes to break ppl, de-addict them, etc)

-hanzi's wellbeing/state framework vs high/low-intensity struggle + hedonic engineering protocol
+hanzi's well-being/state framework vs high/low-intensity struggle + hedonic engineering protocols...

 see more: